Understand your criminal record

 You can also speak to your youth justice practitioner for advice about convictions and information about spent convictions.

-There is also information about what you need to tell an employer, university or college on the GOV.UK website.
+There is also information about what you need to tell an employer, university or college on GOV.UK.